 “The students adore her,” he said.
 “She gets the most candy in the barn because she is a favorite and students use it as a way to find out what her mood is for that day.”

-Sarah was donated to Alfred University by Sophia Lilly of Simsbury, Connecticut in 2008.
+Sarah was donated to Alfred University by Sofia Lilly of Simsbury, Connecticut, in 2008.
 Prior to her career as a collegiate lesson and show horse she competed in 4-H events and a handful of AQHA events where she earned points in trail.

 Alfred University, located in Alfred, New York, had many reasons to celebrate this year’s trip to nationals.
 Harry Hurd received the Coach’s Sportsmanship Award, Haley Ruffner finished seventh in the AQHA High Point Rider competition, and the team finished sixth overall.
 Alumni rider Stephanie Zimicki was national champion in the alumni hunt seat equitation class.